 When we compare that to other states and territories around Australia, we are out on a limb compared to every other state, and I will go through them.
 In New South Wales, under the Residential Tenancies Act 2010, a rental provider can remove a tenant without a specific reason by giving notice of termination.
 Typically the notice period for a fixed-term lease is 30 days and 90 days for a periodic lease.
 In New South Wales you can have that no-reason notice to vacate.
 In Queensland it is the same.
 A rental provider can give a tenant a notice of termination - that is what it is called in Queensland - for a periodic agreement with at least two months notice.
 However, there are restrictions on no-fault notices to vacate when a tenant has lived in the property for more than six months.
 There are little bits and pieces you can put in there to sharpen that up a bit.
 Fixed-term leases in Queensland can also end without cause when the term expires, with notice requirements in place.
 In South Australia a rental provider can issue a notice of termination without specifying a reason provided the notice period is at least 60 days.
-Western Australia allows for a rental provider to end a periodic tenancy by providing at least 60 days notice without the need to give a reason.
-In Tasmania a rental provider can end a periodic tenancy by providing at least 42 days notice.
+Western Australia allows for a rental provider to end a periodic tenancy by providing at least 42 days notice.
 The Australian Capital Territory is the same and so is the Northern Territory, so we really are going out on a limb.

 The government might say, 'We're being leaders in this space; we're proactive and we're charging forward.'
-But at the end of the day if you are charging forward and making life difficult for rental providers, you have to realise that you are making life difficult for renters in the long run.
+But at the end of the day, if you are charging forward and making life difficult for rental providers, you have to realise that you are making life difficult for renters in the long run.
 It might not be next week and it might not be next year, but it will be difficult.
 Whatever concern rental providers have, there is only one place they can forward that on.
 That concern ends up as the renter's concern at the end of the day, and that is what we are trying to stop.
 The Allan Labor government wants to go to war with rental providers, as I said, by taking this path, which I think could leave a black hole.
 Good clean rental accommodation will get reduced because rental providers are telling us they will leave the industry.
 As I said, should the bill make it through both houses unchanged, it will put pressure on rental providers and the vetting process, because once they are in, they are in.
-Rental providers will take a lot more time and a lot more energy vetting people to get them into their property because they are reducing the opportunity to give them a notice to vacate if they are not happy with that tenant.
-Let us hope the government will support our changes, and I will be interested to hear what those on the other side say when they have their opportunity.
+Rental providers will take a lot more time and a lot more energy vetting people to get them into their property because this will reduce the opportunity to give them a notice to vacate if they are not happy with that tenant.
+Let us hope the government will support our changes; I will be interested to hear what those on the other side say when they have their opportunity.